brettvac/brettvac.github.io/index.md

 ## Free Joomla!
 Plugins and Modules

 Joomla! is a powerful CMS, but too often, [I](https://brettvachon.com) found the need to write custom code for simple features.
 Now I'm creating extensions to eliminate this frustration and just make my life easier.

+So check out these amazing and free Joomla!
+4/5 components, modules & plugins that hopefully inspire you to vibe-code extensions of your own.
 ___
 ### [Dropbox Embed Content Plugin](./dropboxembed.html)
 Embed your Dropbox files and folders into your Joomla site using a simple shortcode and the power of the Dropbox Embedder, without fiddling with HTML code.